smpanaro/more-ane-transformers/src/experiments/NOTES.md

 (April 2) Looked closer and pretty sure it's that the lm_head linear layer gets done on the CPU (why??) and is just really slow.
 Can see in instruments that it's doing a bunch of BNNS inner products that take up almost the whole time.
 Some ideas for that, but later.

 ### April 2, 2023
+Yeah... turns out that linear layer takes 30% of the whole prediction time.
+Selecting just the next token before lm_head actually keeps it in the ANE!
+Now xl runs in 450ms/token and ~all (except for the first couple ops) on ANE.

+Couple options for what's next: sparsification (hard + not sure I fully grok), kv caching (hard + kinda grok), push pipelines to find the limit.
+The pythia family of models seems intriguing (there's a 2.7b instruct tuned variant on HF which would be cool).